-Not necessarily.
-The fact that the case arises out of an employment setting doesn't necessarily mean that some of the settlement must represent wages.
-Even if the case is between an employer and a current or former employee, it might not be about wages.
+MISCONCEPTION #3: ALL EMPLOYMENT SETTLEMENTS HAVE TAX WITHHOLDING between a current or former employee, the case may not be about wages.
 The parties may agree that all wages have been paid.
-If you sue your employer for defamation and receive a settlement or judgment, the fact that your employer is the defendant (rather than some third party) should not necessarily make the payment wages.
+If you were to sue your employer for defamation and receive a settlement or judgment, the fact that your employer is the defendant (rather than some third party) should not necessarily make the payment wages.